jamesplease/router-comparison/README.md

 are like built-in regexes that you can reference.
 So, for instance, `'/calendar/{start:date}'` is a valid route in UI-Router (but not Stateman).

+Although Backbone does not support this feature, it does support [using a regular expression for the whole route URL instead of the DSL.](#regex-instead-of-dsl)).

+Ember and React, on the other hand, don't offer anything like this.
+Shucks!

 ##### Thoughts

-This feature provides much value, I think.
+This feature provides a great deal of value, I think.
 It allows you to move validation into the route itself, maximizing the number of routes that are sent off to the 404 route.

-When routers don't support this, the user is forced to write custom validation logic in each route, which can be annoying.
+When routers don't support this, the user is forced to write custom validation logic in each route, which is tedious.

 ### Splats